irene2024hub/CUSTOMER-SALE-DATA-PROJECT/README.md

 ## PRIMARY OBJECTIVES

-*&This customer segmentation analysis for a subscription service with Basic, Standard, and Premium plans aims to achieve the following primary objectives:**
+**This customer segmentation analysis for a subscription service with Basic, Standard, and Premium plans aims to achieve the following primary objectives:**

 1. #### Identify Distinct Customer Segments ####